mturnbo/react-babel-webpack-boilerplate/README.md

 # React Babel Webpack Boilerplate

 This is a boilerplate for starting a React project.
+It contains an App wrapper with a Base component and Base component container.

 ## Features:
 * React.js - React 16